 Each year, the hospitality industry is the cause of 60% of CO2 emissions.
 There was an evident increase in the last decade despite evident signs of global warming.

-Many hotel giants like Hilton have pledged to reduce energy use by 30% and water use by 20%.
-In a bid to tackle global water shortages, Hilton has also announced a partnership with World Wildlife Fund (WWF).
+Many hotel giants have pledged to reduce energy use by 30% and water use by 20%.
+In a bid to tackle global water shortages, one major hotel brand has also announced a partnership with World Wildlife Fund (WWF).

 Solutions: Track Power/Consumable Usage Online and Optimize Networks to Consume Less Energy